vfxturjo/Image-compare-and-select/README.md

 #### Side mini gallery view:

-- mini thumbails
+- mini thumbnails
-- show grouped items closer, other items a bit seperated
+- show grouped items closer, other items a bit separated
 - scroll smoothly
-- like the vscode scroll view
+- like the vs code scroll view

 #### Let users change the keybindings:

-- create a mini info popup at bottom to show the shortcuts
+- create a mini info popup at the bottom to show the shortcuts
 - it will have a button to open keybindings modal/drawer
 - there will be 2 buttons bindable per option
+-

+#### Add a visual indicator of the selected item

+When using the "select side and show next" options, it may not be immediately clear which side is selected.
+Adding a visual indicator, such as a simple icon that flashes on the selected side, along with a flashing selection counter in the top bar, would improve the user experience.